george-shilovsky/quickforge-docs/docs/SmartConeTrace/index.md

 ## 🧠 What’s Inside

 - A ready-to-use `SmartConeTraceComponent`
-- A powerful `ConeTraceByChannel` Blueprint function
+- A flexible `ConeTraceByChannel` Blueprint function
-- Easy result handling and filters
+- Built-in filtering by tags, class, and interface
-- Built-in timer support
+- Accurate geometry with step-based tracing
-- Full source code
+- Full source code and visual debug support

 ![Component in Blueprint and event node](images/index_SCREENSHOT_2.png)
-*Show the component in the Details panel and its event in the Event Graph.*
+*The component shown in the Details panel, along with its event node.*

 ![Blueprint node ConeTraceByChannel](images/index_SCREENSHOT_3.png)
-*A Blueprint calling the function with sample parameters.*
+*The ConeTraceByChannel function being used in a Blueprint with sample parameters.*

 ---